JohnVidal77/ToDo-AngularJS/README.md

 npm install
 ```

-## Gulp Commands
+## Basic Commands

-To facilitate the development, there is some Gulp tasks that can help.
+To facilitate the development, there is some NPM Scripts configurated.

 Use "run" to run the project with live reload and SASS compile.
 ```
-gulp run
+yarn run
 ```

-Use "create" to create new modules inside ./app with all necessary files and following the Naming Best Practices.
+or
 ```
-gulp create --name your-module-name
+npm run
 ```

 ## Project Structure